-- (a) One Hundred percent (100%) of routine treatment, including diagnostic, preventive, surgical, restorative services, prosthetic repairs, endodontics and periodontics.
-Dental recall exams (polishing, application of fluoride and recall) will be limited to once every nine months except dependent children (up to age 19) and those with dental problems as approved by the Plan. - (b) Sixty percent (60%) of major treatments such as crowns, bridges and dentures; - (c) Fifty percent (50%) of orthodontic treatment to a maximum of three thousand dollars (\$3,000) per dependant between the ages six to 17 inclusive.
+(a) 100% of routine treatment, including diagnostic, preventive, surgical, restorative services, prosthetic repairs, endodontics and periodontics.
+Dental recall exams (polishing, application of fluoride and recall) will be limited to once every nine months except dependent children (up to age 19) and those with dental problems as approved by the Plan.

+(b) 60% of major treatments such as crowns, bridges and dentures;

+(c) 50% of orthodontic treatment to a maximum of \$3,000 per dependant between the ages six to 17 inclusive.